 For teenagers, taking attention deficit hyperactivity disorder (ADHD) medication while driving may be literally a matter of life and death, according to a doctor of the University of Virginia Health System.

 His research recently revealed that most teenage driver car accidents involving individuals with ADHD occur when they are not taking their prescribed medication.
-25-year-old Patrick Price was arrested for a DUI on prescription medications after failing field tests, but what was unclear was that he needed the medication to pay attention on the road.
+A 25-year-old was arrested for a DUI on prescription medications after failing field tests, but what was unclear was that he needed the medication to pay attention on the road.

 Our auto accident lawyers are optimistic about this research as it may lead to saved lives in the future.
-Cox’s research assesses the problem ADHD drivers and offers a simple solution: to take the proper medication.
+The research assesses the problem ADHD drivers and offers a simple solution: to take the proper medication.
 With his report, our attorneys hope to see a decline in ADHD induced car accidents and in teen drivers.

-Cox, of the University of Virginia Health System, has been studying the effects of ADHD medications and driving for several years.
+The doctor, of the University of Virginia Health System, has been studying the effects of ADHD medications and driving for several years.
 He cites multiple studies based at the University of Virginia as well as Harvard and the Netherlands.

 ADHD is a disorder in which individuals experience impulsivity and hyperactivity that approximately 5 to 7 percent of children and young adults in the United States have.
 The effects of the disorder continue in these children as they get older as well.